Top 5 Tips To Avoid Medical Errors With Fertility Treatment

 Helpful tips include:

-• Maintaining a detailed calendar or using fertility apps that send reminders for appointments, procedures, and medication schedules.
+Keep a detailed calendar or use fertility apps to send reminders for your appointments, procedures and medication schedules.

 7. Understand Consent Forms and Policies